mattboentoro/Simple-Drawing-Program-Part-2/README.md

 Create transformations using the commands below.
 ```
-(translate X Y)
+(translate P X Y)
 ```
-Translate the following picture element by X units along the x-axis, and Y units along the y-axis.
+Translate the picture P by X units along the x-axis and Y units along the y-axis.
 ```
-(rotate X)
+(rotate P X)
 ```
-Rotate the following picture element by X degrees about the origin.
+Rotate the picture P by X degrees about the origin.
 ```
-(scale S)
+(scale P S)
 ```
-Scale the following picture element by a factor of S, where S > 0.
+Scale the picture P by a factor of S, where S > 0.
 If (X ,Y) was a vertice on the picture, then its new coordinate after scaling is (X * S, Y * S).

 ### Drawing Parameters